-The key to coaching and using the GROW model is all about asking great questions.
-Coaching isn’t telling the employee what to do–it’s helping the employee come up with his or her own answers by asking the right question at the right time.
+The key to coaching and using the GROW model lies in asking great questions.
+Coaching isn’t telling the employee what to do—it’s helping the employee come up with their own answers by asking the right question at the right time.

 Coaching starts with establishing a goal.
 It could be a performance goal, a development goal, a problem to solve, a decision to make, or a goal for the coaching session.
 For clarity of goal setting as well as consistency across your team, encourage your employees to use a S.M.A.R.T. goal format, where the letters stand for:

-The following ten questions can help people gain clarity on their goal(s):
+The following 10 questions can help people gain clarity about their goals:

 - What do you want to achieve from this coaching session?